openeuropa/drupal-module-template/README.md

 $ composer create-project openeuropa/module-skeleton oe_my_new_module
 ```

+### Replace all occurrences of `module-skeleton` with the module name.
+@todo

+### Rename the info file.
+@todo

+### Remove the reference to this script from the composer manifest and delete it.
+@todo

 ## Development setup

-You can build test site by running the following steps.
+You can build the test site by running the following steps.

 * Install all the composer dependencies: